 Interviews and Articles: PLEASE CLICK HERE

-• Old Man Howling at the Moon: A Book of Complaints, prose poems, forthcoming from Plume/Madhat Editions.
+• Old Man Howling at the Moon, prose poems, from MadHat Press, 2018.

 • The Life and Times of Benny Alvarez, a middle-grade novel (HarperCollins, June, 2014)

 • Out of Eden, young adult novel (Namelos Press, February, 2014)

 • The Amazing Adentures of John Smith, Jr., AKA Houdini, a novel (HarperCollins, 2012)